Today’s families use digital technology in every aspect of life — from learning and socializing, to gaming and shopping.

 In the end, my boys had a better understanding that not everyone has their best interest at heart, and that just because it’s available online and they can access it doesn’t mean that it’s appropriate for them.

 I talked with them that I would never be mad that they came across an inappropriate video, but that I would be disappointed if they didn’t turn it off and tell me.

 Get the Technology Dialogue Started

 While this conversation was a bit simple, I know that the technology discussion will get more complicated as they get older.

-How does a parent handle Facebook, Vine, online gamers and goodness knows who else through the technology advances my kids will see in their lifetimes?
+How does a parent handle Facebook, Snapchat, online gamers and goodness knows who else through the technology advances my kids will see in their lifetimes?